I may get paid commission for purchases made after clicking a link in this post.

 Should you try a re-engagement campaign first?

 One idea is to try a re-engagement campaign BEFORE you clean your list.

 The idea is you send an email, with a compelling subject line (e.g. I miss you!
-Do you still want to be friends?) with the hope of encouraging a few of those people who haven’t opened your emails in a long time to say they still want to receive your emails.
+Do you still want to be friends?) with the hope of encouraging some of the people who haven’t opened your emails in a long time to say they still want to receive your emails.

-The third – and for me the most compelling – is the fact that having to create a re-engagement campaign BEFORE you can clean your list is likely to cause you not to clean your list at all.
+You can absolutely do this if you want… but for many bloggers the idea of having to create a re-engagement campaign BEFORE you can clean your list is likely to cause you not to clean your list at all.
 Creating a re-engagement campaign is a much bigger job than simply deleting cold subscribers and so it is much more likely to get put off, and then put off again – and again!

 How to clean your mailing list

 The first step is to decide what you consider to be a ‘cold subscriber’ – you may, for example, decide that anyone who has not opened your emails for 90 days is a cold subscriber.

 Next go into your list of subscribers and create a new segment – make that new segment match your criteria of ‘haven’t opened an email in the last 90 days’.

 You also need to ensure you filter OUT subscribers who have only just joined your list – to give them a chance to start engaging with your emails.
 So for example your segment might consist of people who have not opened an email from you in the last 90 days, but have been a subscriber for more than 30 days.